Corporate Governance

 The Board of Directors is chaired by the Chairman.

-Items that should be submitted to the Board of Directors are stipulated in rules of the Board of Directors, and other items are delegated to the President, Chief Officers, Segment Chiefs, Field Chiefs, Center Chiefs, and Chief Plant General Managers in accordance with the Authorization Policy.
+Items that should be submitted to the Board of Directors are stipulated in rules of the Board of Directors, and other items are delegated to the President, Chief Officers, Center Chiefs, etc. in accordance with the Authorization Policy.

 General Meeting of Shareholders